LIABILITY INSURANCE FOR BOARD DIRECTORS

 Public companies purchase D&O insurance to protect directors and officers from the chance of getting sued by stockholders, vendors, competitors and other parties.
 These lawsuits can arise if directors or officers are accused of violating their duties to the stockholders or the law, particularly federal securities law.
 D&O insurance removes the personal liability risk officers and directors face from the law in the event that they make a bad business decision, unless that decision violates one of their specific duties.

+Independent corporate directors named as defendants in D&O litigation rarely pay settlements or judgements out of their own assets.
+Corporations, not the individual officers and directors, are responsible for paying the deductible.
 The legal expense of defending directors or officers in court can be very costly, even if the ruling is in the director’s favor.
 Insurance provides protection by covering legal fees, settlements, judgments and other associated costs.
-Corporations, not the individual officers and directors, are responsible for paying the deductible.

 D&O liability policies cover current, past and future directors and officers.
 Coverage for past officers and directors is critical because lawsuits often arise after directors and officers leave or are terminated from their positions.

 There are three sides of D&O insurance.
 Side A protects directors and officers from personal financial liability.
 Side B applies when the company bears losses due to indemnifying its officers.
 Part C covers the company when it is sued directly beyond the damages relating to indemnifying directors and officers.
 Additional coverage is available for purchase under a Broad Form Side-A DIC policy.